What are the Wyoming Mormon Trail Sites?

 The Church owns campsites and property around Sixth Crossing on which trek groups can pull handcarts.
 The Church also has an agreement with the Bureau of Land Management to permit a limited number of trek groups to cross Rocky Ridge each summer between July 1 and September 15.

 Rock Creek Hollow was a favorite camping spot for travelers along the trail.
 Some believe this is where the Willie handcart company camped after crossing Rocky Ridge; however, the evidence is inconclusive.
 Today families, wards, and stakes can camp at Rock Creek Hollow overnight.
 Visitors can see monuments placed in memory of those who were buried along this part of the trail.

 A Privilege to Trek

 Because of the significant historic events that occurred at these places, trekking on these properties has a special spirit.
 The opportunity to trek here is a privilege.
-To preserve these places and to abide by the agreements with the BLM and the state of Wyoming, there are specific rules and regulations for trekking at these properties.
-After registration, leaders of trek groups with 25 or more people will be required to read and sign the Trek Group Guidelines to ensure they are aware of and agree to the parameters for trekking at these sites.
+To preserve these places and to abide by the agreements with the Bureau of Land Management and the state of Wyoming, there are specific rules and regulations for trekking at these properties.
+After registration, leaders of trek groups with 25 or more people will be required to read Preparing to Trek at the Wyoming Mormon Trail Sites and sign the included Agreement Form to ensure they are aware of and agree to the parameters for trekking at these sites.